"A conflict with China is on the horizon. Trump’s focus on this will influence Israel’s tech market"

-A panel discussion with representatives from VCs including Blumberg Capital, Vertex Ventures and Poalim Tech at Calcalist and Bank Hapoalim’s Roadshow+ event discussed the rising market for defensetech, the impact of Trump’s re-election on the Israeli market and AI regulations.
+A panel discussion with representatives from VCs including Blumberg Capital, Vertex Ventures and Poalim Tech at Calcalist and Bank Hapoalim’s Roadshow+ event discussed the impact of Trump’s re-election, the rising market for defensetech, and AI regulations.

 As Israel’s high-tech sector navigates 2025’s shifting landscape, industry leaders remain cautiously optimistic.
 At Calcalist and Bank Hapoalim’s Roadshow+ event, experts highlighted challenges and opportunities, from the growing importance of defense-tech to the transformative role of AI.
 "Civil resilience drives innovation," said Vertex Ventures’ Tami Bronner, emphasizing early-stage investment potential.
 Meanwhile, Blumberg Capital’s Yodfat Harel Buchris warned of macroeconomic pressures and geopolitical shifts, including Trump’s re-election and tensions with China.
 With IPOs back on the agenda and global markets evolving, Poalim Tech’s Tomer Notkin stressed the importance of supporting startups and fostering international collaborations.